 Phase 1

 Define.
 Store.
 Launch.
+Govern.

 Phase 2

-Coordinate fleets of agents.
+Coordinate and govern fleets of agents.

 Phase 3